How to Make Your Business Blog Stand Out With Expert Voices

-Interviews and expert roundups are like adding fresh voices to your blog table.
-They bring in new perspectives, help build authority, and can lead to shares from people with their own followings.
-But if you want this strategy to work for your business blog, you need more than just a few good questions.
-You need the right process.
+Bringing experts onto your blog through interviews or roundups is like inviting new voices to your table.
+They add variety, build credibility, and can get you shares from people with their own audiences.
+But if you want this to actually help your business blog, you need more than a list of questions. Υou need a simple plan.

-Why Use Interviews and Roundups in Your Blog?
+Why Use Interviews and Roundups on a Business Blog?

-For example, if you’re a graphic designer with a business blog, don’t interview a UX expert about SEO trends.
-Instead, ask them about design mistakes businesses make when building websites.
+Example: If you’re a graphic designer running a business blog, don’t ask a UX pro about SEO trends.
+Instead, ask about design mistakes companies make on their websites.

 Step 2: Find the Right People

-- Have some sort of audience (big or small)
+- Active with their own audience (big or small)

 Where to look:

-- Podcasts in your niche (check who they’ve interviewed)
+- Podcasts in your field (check their past guests)

 - Your own network

 When reaching out, keep your message short and personal.
-Mention why you picked them specifically.
-Avoid generic mass emails, they rarely work.
+Say why you chose them.
+Avoid copy-paste emails. Τhey usually don’t work.

 - What’s one thing most business owners get wrong about [topic]?

-- What’s a common mistake you see in your line of work?
+- What’s a common mistake you see in your work?

-- If you had to give just one piece of advice to someone starting out, what would it be?
+- If you had to give just one piece of advice to beginners, what would it be?

 Avoid yes/no questions.
-And don’t overload them.
-5 to 7 strong questions is usually enough.
+And don’t overwhelm them.
+5 to 7 solid questions are usually enough.

 - Deadline